What is General Power of Attorney

 Since Powers of Attorney for Personal Care are exercisable only when the grantor becomes incapable, it may be advisable not to impose an effective date based upon the onset of incapacity within the document itself, unless the grantor wishes to control the mechanism to be used for the incapacity.

 Though a Power of Attorney is a useful tool to reduce potential family conflict, it can also give rise to disputes over the manner in which it has been or is being used.
 There may be circumstances where a dispute erupts as to identifying the final attorney when the grantor may have named multiple people as an attorney in their life.
 There can also be a dispute among the grantees regarding how the grantor’s affairs are to be conducted.
 Also the mental capacity of the grantor to grant the attorney may be another reason for the dispute.
 If the grantor does not agree with the decisions made by the attorney, they may choose to revoke the Power of Attorney.

 Law Wise can support you to resolve any power of attorney disputes to safeguard your and your loved one’s interests.

-We understand your specific needs & our Power of attorney lawyers with special knowledge or training would assume the task of recording your wishes in the power of attorney for property &power of attorney for personal care.
-We help you understand how the language might later be interpreted since it is unlikely for you to be able to predict this.
+At Law Wise Professional Corporation, we understand your specific circumstances & our Power of attorney lawyers with special knowledge would assume the task of recording your wishes in the power of attorney for property & personal care.
+We help you understand how the language might later be interpreted, since it is unlikely for you to be able to predict this.